Last updated: May 16th, 2022

-The domain name “pusher.workadventu.re” is used for the real-time aspect (user position sharing, etc…).
+The domain name “play.workadventu.re” is used for the real-time aspect (user position sharing, etc…).
 A web-socket connection is established on this domain (“wss” protocol, on port 443).

 Video, audio and chat connections (in the conversation “bubbles”) are provided in WebRTC.
 The connection between browsers will be attempted in “peer-to-peer” mode using the ICE protocol.
 That is, browsers will attempt to connect to each other without going through an intermediary server.
 They will attempt connections in IPv4, IPv6, UDP, TCP, etc. If no live solution works, they will try to go through a relay server (called TURN server).